 Merseyside’s Police Commissioner is asking local people and other agencies for their support in making the region’s road safer.

-Jane Kennedy has launched a region-wide consultation asking people for their views on her existing policing priorities for Merseyside and is specifically asking whether they back her proposal to ‘ work in partnership to improve road safety’ a new priority for the region.
+Jane Kennedy has launched a region-wide consultation asking people for their views on her existing policing priorities for Merseyside and is specifically asking whether they back her proposal to make 'improving road safety’ a new priority for the region.

 Since 2010, Merseyside has witnessed a sharp increase in the number of people killed or seriously injured on the roads.
 In 2015, more than 11 people died or were seriously hurt every week on Merseyside’s roads.
 The region also saw more pedestrians killed or seriously hurt than anywhere else in the country.